 Administrators may be able to add localized translations for all standard and custom Organizational Units (OUs) within the portal.
 This enables organizations to maintain a single OU structure globally while ensuring that users always see the appropriate value based on their preferred language.
 As a result, organizations are able to more easily build, maintain, and support their organizational structure within the system.

 For OUs, the Name and Description fields are eligible for translation.
 In addition, any OU custom fields that are short text box or scrolling text box are also eligible for translation.
 Specifically for Self-registration Groups, Description is not supported, so only the Name field is eligible for translation.

 Because OU names are displayed throughout the system, any page that displays the name or description of an OU can display a localized translation of the OU name or description.

 Because OUs are the underlying foundation of data structures, there are significant considerations for existing clients who are thinking about using this feature.
-To enable this functionality, contact Global Product Support.
+To enable this functionality, contact Global Customer Support.

 Upon enabling this functionality, all existing OUs and groups only have a translation for the OU or group's default language.
 Administrators must edit all existing OUs and groups to add localized translations in order to have the OUs and groups display in each user's preferred language.

 - For OUs that are created after OU Localization is enabled, the OU's default language is set to the preferred language of the administrator who creates the OU.
 This is set at the time the OU is created.

 - For OUs that are created before OU Localization is enabled, the OU's default language is set to the default language of the portal's top-level OU.
 This is typically the Corporate Language, and it is set when OU Localization is enabled.